 Garbage & Recycling Collection Schedules

-View the 2017 recycling information postcard.
+View the 2020 recycling calendar

 - Garbage and yard waste will be collected every week.

 - Residents are to use a black 96-gallon cart for garbage and a red 96-gallon cart for recycling.

 - The 96-gallon recycle cart will be emptied every other week.

 - Garbage, recycling, and yard waste will be collected on a four-day schedule, Monday through Thursday.
 Please look at the map below to determine your collection day.
 (For example, Wednesday is collection day for the River Run neighborhood -- garbage and yard waste can be set out every Wednesday, and recyclables set out every other Wednesday.)

 - HOLIDAYS: The only 2020 holiday which will impact trash and recycling collection is Thanksgiving.
 If your pick-up day is that Thursday, Waste Pro will collect your trash and recycling on Friday, November 27, 2020.

 - The town does not collect appliances.
 These should be hauled to the North Mecklenburg Recycling Center on Hwy 21 at 12300 N. Statesville Road, Huntersville, NC 28078.

 - Dark blue = Tuesday

 These items are considered acceptable yard waste: